 Driving under the influence is a grave offense, and police officers have the authority to issue DUI citations when they observe a driver exhibiting signs of impairment due to alcohol or drugs.
-Once they confirm that a driver is over the legal limit, the officer can charge them with a DUI, leading to potential legal consequences.
+Once they confirm that a driver is over the legal limit, the officer can charge them with DUI, which could lead to legal consequences.
 But this raises an important question: How long does a DUI stay on your driving record?

 In Florida, a DUI stays on your record for 75 years, which is significantly longer than in most states.
-This long duration can have serious implications, including increased insurance premiums and challenges in securing employment.
+This long duration can have serious implications, including higher insurance premiums and difficulties securing employment.
 The impact of a DUI on your record is influenced by local laws and whether it is a first offense or a repeat violation, leading to potential social stigmas that can persist for years.

 Can You Expunge Your DUI Record?

 Expunging a DUI record will depend on state and individual circumstances.
 In general, expungement refers to the legal process of sealing or erasing a criminal record, making it inaccessible to the public.
-While some states allow for the expungement of DUI records under specific conditions, others may have stricter regulations or not allow expungement.
+While some states allow expungement of DUI records under specific conditions, others may have stricter regulations or prohibit expungement.

 To determine if you can expunge your DUI record, you’ll need to consider several factors: